turingschool/curriculum/source/topics/performance/load_testing.markdown

 ## Increasing Requests

 You can vary the number requests using ApacheBench.
-Howver, the total requests should always be more than number of concurrent requests.
+However, the total requests should always be more than number of concurrent requests.

 {% terminal %}
 $ ab -n 500 -c 100 http://0.0.0.0:9000/